 If your company is willing to put in the time and money to relocate employees, you should invest in other factors your employees are concerned about, like their professional and personal development.

-With growth being the second reason developers stay in a job in South Africa, and the third for developers in the Netherlands, it could be more of a priority than remote work for some of your candidates.
+With growth being the fourth reason developers stay in a job in South Africa, and the third for developers in the Netherlands, it could be more of a priority than remote work for some of your candidates.
 These candidates may be more willing to take on a supported relocation process to address their growth.

 By including relocation benefits, you can help your company compete in the current tech hiring market.